-We shall demonstrate that this statement unfortunately holds even if the picture is a lot more nuanced.
 We rely on examples from the HIV and HCV fields partly because of their relevance for the reader, and partly because patient/civil advocacy in these disease areas has been more developed and often more successful than in other illnesses.
 Through these examples we will also demonstrate some best practices for advocacy and activism projects/actions in order to improve the affordability of medicines.
 We are confident that some of these examples and best practices can be adapted and translated for other disease areas, too.

 The entire medicine or biomedical development process is quite complicated and expensive.
-Most estimates say that the cost of bringing a new medicine to the market ranges around 1.6 billion euros13.
-Some other estimates suggest that this figure is closer to 5 billion euros14.
+Most estimates say that the cost of bringing a new medicine to the market ranges around 1.6 billion euros16.
+Some other estimates suggest that this figure is closer to 5 billion euros17.
 Analysts warn that comparing the development costs of different medicines in different disease areas may not make any sense at all, especially because pharmaceutical companies use different (confidential) business models, which may or may not include factors like the costs of development of failed compounds in the process, the purchase of a molecule from a third party, or marketing costs.